 In an attempt to cut down expenses, some people would stop at this point.
 However, sketching is only the beginning of the prototyping process.
 Creating a good-quality and popular app requires a few more steps.
 It’s a good idea to take sketches to another level and create wireframes.
 A wireframe is a UI scheme which reflects the concept idea and the application structure.

 The best wireframes are then used during the design stage.
-At this stage we begin working on the application design and create mockups.
+At this stage, we begin working on the application design and create mockups.
 A mockup is a graphical model of the application.
-The application UI and artwork are now in place, however, a mockup is still a only a static representation of the future app.
+The application UI and artwork are now in place, however, a mockup is still an only a static representation of the future app.

 To animate the interface we move on to the final prototyping stage — adding functionality to the selected mockups.
 A prototype is not the final application yet, but it already looks like the application and reacts to the user actions.
-Thus, an application prototype is done by successively implementing the design, functionality and content.
+Thus, an application prototype is done by successfully implementing the design, functionality, and content.
 There are quite a few useful prototyping tools available both offline and online.
-Some of the more notable ones are Balsamiq Mockups, Designer Vista, SketchFlow, Pidoco, MockFlow and others.
+Some of the more notable ones are Balsamiq Mockups, Designer Vista, SketchFlow, Pidoco, MockFlow, and others.

-Even if the app’s concept of operation is seemingly clear, working on the prototype may give you a fresh look on the entire idea, discover hidden pitfalls and change the development plan accordingly.
+Even if the app’s concept of operation is seemingly clear, working on the prototype may give you a fresh look at the entire idea, discover hidden pitfalls and change the development plan accordingly.

 Having looked at the basics of prototyping, we’ll move on to the practical details and examples in upcoming posts.